Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely type of a proper noun (personal name, brand name, place name etc.)*
+*Detect if a proper noun is a personal name or a public name*

 *<u>Cost :</u> The processing of each name requires **1** credit.*